devparra/py_test/README.md

-# Python Testing
+# Custom Python Testing

-This repository will be used to build testing scripts for trouble shooting Python code.
+This repository will be used to build basic testing scripts for trouble shooting Python code.

 ## Dependencies